rebecalvarezc/DashboardExcel/README.md

 # ProductionDashboardExcel
 ## Description:
-This project includes the use of dynamic tables, Macros, VBA programming for the design of a Dashboard that will present the status of different production lines according to their reference, production Date/Hour and location.
+This project includes the use of dynamic tables, Macros, VBA programming and Power Query for the design of a Dashboard that will present the status of different production lines according to their reference, production Date/Hour and location.

 ## Authors: